awsdocs/aws-kms-developer-guide/doc_source/custom-key-store-overview.md

 1. Now, you can [create customer master keys \(CMKs\) in your custom key store](create-cmk-keystore.md)\.
 Just specify the custom key store when you create the CMK\.

 If you get stuck at any point, you can find help in the [Troubleshooting a Custom Key Store](fix-keystore.md) topic\.
-If your question is not answered, use the feedback link at the bottom of each page of this guide or post a question on the [AWS KMS Discussion Forum](https://forums.aws.amazon.com/forumID=182)\.
+If your question is not answered, use the feedback link at the bottom of each page of this guide or post a question on the [AWS Key Management Service Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=182)\.

 **Limits**